white-by/DuckManagementSystem/README.md

 -landing

 1. Administrator: admin
-2. Teacher: TEAC
+2. Teacher: teac
-3. Students: STU
+3. Students: stu
-4. The password is 123
+4. All password is 123

 ## Implement features

-- ps：
+- tips：
   - The administrator permission level is 1, 2 for teachers and 3 for students
   - When adding a new user, the initial password is 123.
 - Login screen